This post may contain affiliate links. Please read our disclosure policy.

 - Collard greens are in the same family as cabbage, kale, mustard and turnips.

-- Fresh Collard Greens – These should be dark and vibrant green.
+Fresh Collard Greens – These should be dark and vibrant green.
 Trim off the stem and tear into strips.

-- Ham Hocks or Shanks – This is where the smoky element comes in and I shred the meat off the bone and put it into the finished collard greens.
+Ham Hocks or Shanks – This is where the smoky element comes in and I shred the meat off the bone and put it into the finished collard greens.

-- Brown Sugar – This gives the greens a slightly sweet flavor and the helps flavor the broth.
+Brown Sugar – This gives the greens a slightly sweet flavor and the helps flavor the broth.

-- Seasonings – Salt, pepper and red pepper flakes.
+Seasonings – Salt, pepper and red pepper flakes.

-- Chicken Broth – This is the moisture for this recipe.
+Chicken Broth – This is the moisture for this recipe.
 You can use water here but be sure to add more salt to taste if needed at the end of the cooking time.

 Can I use canned collard greens?

-- Canned collard greens are fulled cooked and sometimes already seasoned.
+- Canned collard greens are fully cooked and sometimes already seasoned.
 You can add bacon, brown sugar, vinegar, and red pepper flakes to them to make them even better.
 I would skip the ham hock for it needs more time than canned greens to cook.

 - To heat canned collard greens in the crockpot: Add 2-3 cans to a slow cooker (add any extra seasonings if desired) and heat on HIGH for 1.5 – 2 hours.

-What goes good with Collard Greens?
+What to Serve with Collard Greens

 Slow Cooker Collard Greens

-- 8 cups collard greens (2 large bunches, remove ribs and stems and discard, rip the greens into bite sized pieces)
+- 8 cups collard greens, (2 large bunches, remove ribs and stems and discard, rip the greens into bite sized pieces)

 - 2 ham hocks or shanks

-- 12 oz. package bacon sliced and cooked, drained (save the bacon drippings)
+- 12 oz. package bacon, sliced and cooked, drained (save the bacon drippings)

-- 3 Tbsp. bacon drippings (grease) (from above bacon) optional
+- 3 Tbsp. bacon drippings (grease), (from above bacon) optional

 - 1 Tbsp. brown sugar